RallyTechServices/drop-down-multi-value-manager/README.md

 Tools to dump and keep a drop-down multi-value field in Agile Central consistent with values in a text file.
 If the values have a "key" portion of the value (e.g. "1234 My Value") then the app will update any values that start with same string (e.g. "1234 My NEW Value").
+Values are kept in order they appear in the desired values text file.

 Run first with `"preview": true` to see the changes that will occur.
 Preview mode does not make changes in Agile Central.